open-automation/switch-inject-lite/README.md

 The private data key to reference the result.

 ##### Size unit
-The size unit in bytes, KB, MG, or GB.
+The size unit in bytes, KB, MB, or GB.

 ##### Search depth
 The number of sub-directories to search through if the target job is a directory.